Drive (Star Trek: Voyager): Plot

 Seeing romance sparking between Harry and Irina, B'Elanna has more feelings of doubt about Tom's dedication to their relationship.
 As the race starts up again, she tries to put her pensive feelings aside and concentrate on winning, but she is not able to hide her distress.
 She and Tom begin to argue and he insists she tell him what is wrong.
 Frustrated, he stops the Flyer right in the middle of the race and declares they will not move until they resolve their problem.

-At the same time, Harry discovers more damage on board Irina's ship, and that she caused it herself.
+At the same time, Harry barely avoids being injured when his console explodes.
+This being the second time the co-pilot controls have been sabotaged, Harry realises that Irina is responsible.
 She pulls a weapon on him but he gets it away from her and holds her safely at bay.
 Irina is bent on sabotaging the peace agreement between the four cultures involved in the race, and she has turned her own ship into a terrorist bomb.
 To make things worse, she has planted a bomb on board the Delta Flyer as well.
-Still holding her at phaserpoint, Harry sends Tom a message to inform him of the danger.
+Still holding her at phaser-point, Harry sends Tom a message to inform him of the danger.

 Tom and B'Elanna receive the message just as he makes his devotion to her a bit clearer by proposing marriage.
 They speed the Flyer into a nearby nebula and eject the sabotaged warp core where it explodes a safe distance from the racers and spectators.
+The Flyer is badly damaged but intact, and Tom asks B'Elanna for her answer.
 Irina is taken into custody.

-The next mission of the Delta Flyer is shown to be Tom and B'Elanna's honeymoon.
+Voyager's crew are invited to the post-race celebrations, allowing the newlywed Tom and B'Elanna to leave in the Delta Flyer for their honeymoon.

+Continuity

+Keith R.A.
+DeCandido writing for Reactor in 2021 noted the following items for continuity: